 We will typically collect your personal data directly from you when you interact with us, e.g. when you visit our website, communicate with us in relation to our services, request a service, register to receive our newsletter or other specific marketing material or participate in our customer surveys.
 We do not obtain personal data from third parties on a commercial basis.

 In the course of our business activities, we may transfer your personal data also to recipients in countries outside of the European Economic Area (“third countries”), in which applicable laws do not offer the same level of data protection as the laws of your home country.
 When doing so we will comply with applicable data protection requirements and take appropriate safeguards to ensure the security and integrity of your personal data, in particular by entering into the EU Standard Contractual Clauses.
 These clauses are available here:

 You may contact us anytime using the contact details below if you would like further information on such safeguards.

-The data received via the web form will be used for recruitment purposes only and deleted after three months.
+The data received via Personio will be used for recruitment purposes only and anonymised after three months.

 Automatic detection of personal data through the interaction with our website

 Each time our website is accessed, our system automatically collects data and information from the computer system of the connecting computer.
 The following data is automatically collected:

 (1) Information about the browser type and version used

 (3) The Internet service provider of the user

 (4) The IP address of the user